DXHeroes/knowledge-base-content/practices/pull_requests.md

 Team leader or the senior colleague can use pull requests to continually evaluate performance of other team members.

-## Issues the Pull Request helps to solve
+## Issues the Pull Request Helps to Solve

 - [Poor code quality](/issues/poor-code-quality)
 - Knowledge hoarding
 - Toxic team culture

-## How to implement the Pull Requests
+## How to Implement the Pull Requests

 1. Explain the pull requests practice to the team, have a discussion about benefits vs. drawbacks the team can afraid of.
 2. Adjust the workload for the team so that they have time for doing pull requests.